 Figure 11.
 Generated current value as a function of number of samples.
-The analysis includes two values of temperature, 5 °C (blue diamonds), and 35 °C (red triangles) respectively.
-The normalization has been conducted with respect to the maximum value of the signal.
+The analysis includes two values of temperature, 5 °C (blue diamonds) and 35 °C (red triangles), respectively.
+Normalisation has been conducted with respect to the maximum value of the signal.

-It has been widely reported in the literature that in the case of BC, impregnated with ILs and covered with PEDOT:PSS, actuators are obtained, whose electromechanical transduction is due both to the ILs migration inside the BC bulk and electrochemical doping processes at the polymeric electrodes [4][22].
-Results reported here clearly show that the ILs play a relevant role also in the mechanoelectrical transduction properties of BC-based composites.
-In fact, at temperatures lower than the IL freezing point, the charges inside the BC compound cannot move.
+It has been widely reported in the literature that in the case of BC impregnated with ILs and covered with PEDOT:PSS, the electromechanical transduction of the actuators is due both to the IL’s migration inside the BC bulk and electrochemical doping processes at the polymeric electrodes [4], [22].
+The results reported here clearly show that the ILs also play a relevant role in the mechanoelectrical transduction properties of BC-based composites.
+In fact, at temperatures lower than the IL’s freezing point, the charges inside the BC compound cannot move.
 As a consequence, no current can be generated in the presence of mechanical vibrations.
-To the best of Authors’ knowledge, no such results have been reported before in the literature.
-Figure 12 shows the current waveform of the BC for two values of the temperature.
+To the best of our knowledge, no such results have been reported before in the literature.
+Figure 12 shows the current waveform of the BC for two temperature values.
 A decrement in terms of amplitude can be observed when a decrement of temperature occurs.

 Conclusions

-In this paper the investigation of the mechanoelectrical transduction properties of a BC-based sensing element are investigated.
-More specifically, the investigation deals withanalysed the dependence of the transduction properties on the geometry of the system and on the environmental temperature.
+In this paper, the mechanoelectrical transduction properties of a BC-based sensing element were investigated.
+More specifically, the investigation analysed the dependence of the transduction properties on the geometry of the system and the environmental temperature.

-Reported resuls evince for concluding that the geometry of the system can be used for modulating the expected output signal.
+Reported results evince for concluding that the geometry of the system can be used to modulate the expected output signal.